Where are they now? Barcelona’s 12 youngest debutants since 1990

 The winger left Barcelona for Aston Villa when he was still just 19, with Barcelona insisting on a buyback clause, but he was relegated in his only season at Villa Park before suffering the same fate after joining Middlesbrough.

-A season in the Championship saw Traore rediscover his mojo and he is now showing his talent in the Premier League with Wolves.
+A season in the Championship saw Traore rediscover his mojo and he’s gone on to terrify Premier League defences with a claim as the best dribbler in the world.

 We often comment on how strange Deulofeu’s career has been, but it’s worth repeating: he came through the ranks at Barcelona before impressing on loan at Everton, then flopping on loan at Sevilla, opening the door for Everton to sign the winger permanently.

 His return to Goodison Park did not go to plan, and he was sent out on loan to Milan, where he impressed so much that Barcelona decided to re-sign him.
-He once again struggled to establish himself at the Camp Nou, and so returned to the Premier League with Watford, where he remains one of the competition’s most enigmatic attackers.
+He once again struggled to establish himself at Camp Nou, and so returned to the Premier League with Watford, before eventually moving on to Pozzo’s sister club Udinese.
+Phew.

 A 13-minute cameo against Murcia in 2003 represented Riera’s entire career in Barcelona’s senior team, and the forward has since appeared for nine other clubs, including a short spell in the Championship with Wigan.